kubernetes/website/content/en/docs/concepts/storage/storage-limits.md

 - Azure Disk
 - CSI

-When the dynamic volume limits feature is enabled, Kubernetes automatically determines the Node type and enforces the appropriate number of attachable volumes for the node.
+For volumes managed by in-tree volume plugins, Kubernetes automatically determines the Node type and enforces the appropriate maximum number of volumes for the node.
 For example:

 * On
 <a href="https://cloud.google.com/compute/">Google Compute Engine</a>,
-up to 128 volumes can be attached to a node, [depending on the node type](https://cloud.google.com/compute/docs/disks/#pdnumberlimits).
+up to 127 volumes can be attached to a node, [depending on the node type](https://cloud.google.com/compute/docs/disks/#pdnumberlimits).

 * For Amazon EBS disks on M5,C5,R5,T3 and Z1D instance types, Kubernetes allows only 25